Skip to content

 In what currency is my account settled?

-Your wallet and statements are denominated in US dollars.
+Your account and statements are denominated in US dollars.
 Local-currency conversion happens only at the point of trade execution and again when dividends are received, so your cash position and reporting stay in USD.

 This page is general information, not financial advice.
 Investing involves risk, including the possible loss of capital.
 Regulatory permissions are held in South Africa under FSCA licence FSP 52040 (via TanFox Pty Ltd); local execution is handled by licensed broker-dealer partners in each market.
 See our risk disclosure.